Wondering what a checking account is and whether you need one?

-For starters, you should decide on which type of financial institution you want to open your checking account.
+For starters, you should decide on which type of financial institution you want to open your checking account with.
 Earlier in this article, we discussed the types of financial institutions that offer checking accounts; let’s review those quickly.

-Brick-and-mortar banks are suitable for people who tend to visit the bank branch for services, while online banks are good for younger generations that are reluctant to physically visit a branch and want to access banking services via smartphones.
+- Online banks: These are good for younger generations that are reluctant to physically visit a branch and want to access banking services via their smartphones or other devices.

 Most banks charge a monthly maintenance/service fee on checking accounts.
 Some common types of checking account fees include: